darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/manage-module-layouts.md

 Delete a user-defined preset with the `X` button.

-Rename a preset using the text entry box at the top of the right-hand panel.
+Rename a preset using the text entry box at the top of the right-hand panel. `Right-click` to bring up a menu which can be used to copy, paste, select all, delete or insert an emoji)

 ## module groups